Trauma and Attachment Style: How Past Trauma Shapes Adult Relationships

 Over time:

-• Anxious attachment learns that closeness does not require vigilance.
+- anxious attachment learns that closeness does not require constant vigilance

-• Avoidant attachment learns that vulnerability can coexist with safety.
+- avoidant attachment learns that vulnerability can exist alongside safety

-• Disorganised attachment learns that connection can become predictable and stable.
+- disorganised attachment learns that connection can become stable and predictable

 Reflection

-If your attachment patterns feel confusing or painful, it does not mean you are broken or incapable of healthy love.
-It means your nervous system adapted in ways that helped you survive relationships that once felt unsafe.
+If your attachment patterns feel confusing or painful, it does not mean you are broken.

 Those responses were intelligent.